 Annapolis: An American Story

-“Annapolis: An American Story” is scheduled to open in late fall 2020.
+“Annapolis: An American Story” is scheduled to open in the spring of 2021.

 Historic Annapolis is currently developing a museum exhibit titled "Annapolis: An American Story."
 The concept is inspired by two bestselling books: Neil MacGregory's History of the World in 100 Objects and Richard Kurin’s The Smithsonian’s History of America in 101 Objects.
 The exhibit will relate stories about Maryland’s capital city using artifacts in the collection of Historic Annapolis or loaned by other institutions or individuals.